CACI-IMG/ForecasterDocs/reference/Automation/Workflows.md

 ### Deleting a Workflow Task
-To delete a Workflow Task select the task within the workflow and press the `delete` key.
+To delete a Workflow Task select the task within the workflow and press the `Delete` key.